-California Biliteracy Recognitions Biliteracy Attainment Biliteracy Program Home Language Recognition Participation Award Development Award Available at the end of elementary school (grade 5) and/or middle school (grade 8) For students enrolled in bilingual literacy programs (PK-12) Recognition of participation For students with a home language other than English (PK-8) Offered to those who
+California Biliteracy Recognitions Biliteracy Attainment Recognition Biliteracy Program Participation Award Home Language Development Award Available at the end of elementary school (grade 5) and/or middle school (grade 8) Competency-based Aligned with State Seal requirements For students enrolled in bilingual literacy programs (PK-12) Recognition of participation - not based on proficiency For students with a home language other than English (PK-8) Offered to those who demonstrate that they continue developing their home language.
+State Seal of Biliteracy

-Competency-basedAligned with State Seal requirements - not based on proficiency demonstrate that they continue developing their home language.
-State Seal of Biliteracy Recognition by the State Superintendent of Public Instruction for graduating high school students who have attained a high level of proficiency in speaking, reading, and writing in one or more languages in addition to English.
-A gold seal affixed to the diploma or transcript of the graduate.
+- Recognition by the State Superintendent of Public Instruction for graduating high school students who have attained a high level of proficiency in speaking, reading, and writing in one or more languages in addition to English. - A gold seal affixed to the diploma or transcript of the graduate.